ibnunes/ownmine/README.md

 The file `pwd.zsh` contains all internal variables used by **ownMine**.
 This file is to be properly filled by the user.

 * ✅ You must define the values by yourself.
-* ⚠️ These are pre-filled, but can be modified.
+* ⚠️ These are pre-filled with default values, but can be modified.
 * ❌ Do **NOT** change theses values!

 | Variable | Should be edited | Description |